 It's no secret that promoting your business through videos online is one of the most effective ways to attract new learners and employers.
 Videos are effective for many reasons.
 They retain a certain novelty that websites don't carry anymore.
 Whether for creative or practical purposes, videos can help publicise your organisation in a positive light.
 You only have to see how YouTube has turned plenty of struggling artists into overnight sensations to understand the impact of video for business branding.

 From a professional standpoint, significance is key when it comes to posting videos.
 The video and its content will ultimately depend on what purpose you want it to serve and whether it will help your courses, programmes, or organisation to be seen in a positive way in the public eye.

 So, before clicking that post button, ask yourself whether the video will help you achieve your goals.
 Will it generate interest?
 Will it help customers learn about your courses more effectively?
 Will it differentiate you from other colleges or training providers?
 Whatever the goal is, always be sure to validate before posting.

-There is no doubt that YouTube is one of the best places to distribute your videos.
-But, did you know that Facebook is also a fantastic place to share videos on and it’s relatively easy to do especially if you already have your videos on Youtube.
+Undoubtedly, YouTube is one of the best places to distribute your videos.
+But did you know that Facebook is also a fantastic place to share videos on and it's relatively easy to do, especially if you already have your videos on Youtube?

-TIP: Short videos are more effective than long ones especially when paired with Facebook.
+TIP: Short videos are more effective than long ones, especially when paired with Facebook.
 Even instructional videos have to be short.
-It is a good idea to keep the clip down to five minutes or less.
-You don’t want to take the chance that your audience may not view it completely if it’s too long or too difficult to play.
+Keeping the clip down to five minutes or less is a good idea.
+You don't want to take the chance that your audience may not view it completely if it's too long or too difficult to play.